-Monmouth University is a comprehensive, mostly residential university with 33 undergraduate programs, 26 master’s programs and two doctoral programs.
-The Monmouth Plan, our strategic plan, calls for growth in graduate programming while keeping the number of undergraduate programs relatively steady.
+Monmouth University is a comprehensive, mostly residential university with 33 undergraduate programs, 23 master’s programs and three doctoral programs.
 Monmouth enjoys being listed in U.S. News and World Report as #23 in Best Colleges Regional University – North and we have been listed in Princeton Review’s Best Colleges for 15 straight years.
 The Princeton Review has included Monmouth University in its lists of best colleges for the last 16 years, including the 2021 edition of “The Best 386 Colleges.”

 Our beautiful campus has five centers of distinction: the Center for the Arts, the Polling Institute, the Kislak Real Estate Institute, the Urban Coast Institute, and the Institute for Global Understanding.

 There are more than 300 full-time faculty members with 69 percent of them in tenured or tenure-track positions.
 Our faculty are experts in their fields and engage in scholarship, research, and creative activities, while preserving Monmouth University’s focus on teaching.
 Whether faculty collaborate with groups or individual students on projects, we offer an environment that encourages intellectual inquiry.

 Associate Provost Susan Forquer Gupta, Ph.D., oversees Graduate Studies, Global Education, the Center for Excellence in Teaching and Learning and Online Instruction, and the Center for Student Success.
 As interim associate provost she provides leadership on accreditation and new academic program development for schools and departments as well as coordination of University accreditation.
 Gupta also assists with faculty development, faculty hiring, the faculty bargaining unit and related issues, and academic affairs policies.